Table Of Contents

 MYGAs vs. Traditional Fixed Annuities

 MYGAs are a type of fixed annuity.
-The main difference between traditional fixed annuities and MYGAs is the period of time that the contracts guarantee the fixed interest rate.
+The main difference between traditional fixed annuities and MYGAs is how long the contracts guarantee the fixed interest rate.

 MYGAs guarantee the interest rate for the entire duration of the contract, which could be, for example, 10 years.
 Traditional fixed annuities may guarantee the interest rate only for a portion of the term of the contract.
 So, you may buy an annuity with a seven-year term but the rate may be guaranteed only for the first three years.